 Institutional veto points go a long way to explain the very limited institutional adaptation at domestic level.
-The UK's centralised system of government, majoritarian rule, parliamentary sovereignty, cabinet system, different constitutional traditions and so on: all represented fundamental traditions in the political system.
-Why should the UK adjust these features, particularly when the Heath Government had played down the consequences for them of acceding to the EU?
+The UK's centralised system of government, majoritarian rule, parliamentary sovereignty, cabinet system, different constitutional traditions and so on: all represented fundamental and well-established aspects of the political system.
+Why should the UK adjust these features?
 If suitable "switching mechanisms" could be found, whereby the adaptation pressures of the EU could simply be accommodated with existing UK governmental structures, why would domestic institutional adaptation be needed at all?
 In many ways this is precisely what occurred over the first two decades of UK membership.
 And this approach was bolstered by the recurrent arguments about European integration within and between the main political parties.
-This background scarcely provided a climate appropriate to reducing misfits with the EU through changes to the long-standing constitutional patterns of the UK.
+This background scarcely provided a climate appropriate to reducing misfits with the EU through changes to long-standing constitutional patterns.